Welcome Tax Calculator 2026

 What is the transfer tax?

-Commonly called "welcome tax", the real estate transfer tax is a mandatory municipal tax imposed when transferring a property in Quebec.
-It must be paid by the buyer to the municipality where the building is located.
+Commonly called the "welcome tax", the real estate transfer tax is a mandatory municipal tax collected when a property changes hands in Quebec.
+It is always paid by the buyer, never the seller, to the municipality where the building is located, in the months following the signing at the notary.

 How is the welcome tax calculated?